Admissions Information

 TOEFL/IELTS scores

 The Test of English as a Foreign Language (TOEFL) internet-based test (iBT), including the standard at-home version or the International English Language Testing System (IELTS) Academic.
 Applicants are required to take the Academic Reading/Writing test within IELTS, not the General Training Reading/Writing test.
-Any other proficiency tests, exams, equivalent coursework, certificate/certifications, endorsement from faculty, and/or other measurement other than the TOEFL or IELTS are not accepted.
+Any other proficiency tests, exams, equivalent coursework, certificates/certifications, endorsement from faculty, and/or different measurements other than the TOEFL or IELTS are not accepted.
 This includes the IELTS “Indicator” test and the TOEFL ITP Plus.

-TOEFL or IELTS score reports are valid for two years and scores will be considered expired if the test was taken more than two years prior to the application deadline.
-If you send us a score and it expires prior to the deadline you are applying under, you will need to send a more recent score.
-Photocopies or PDFs of TOEFL or IELTS Score Reports will not be considered valid or accepted in lieu of an official score report.
+TOEFL or IELTS score reports are valid for two years, and scores will be considered expired if the test was taken more than two years before the application deadline.
+If you send us a score that expires before the deadline you are applying under, you will need to send a more recent score.
+Photocopies or PDFs of TOEFL or IELTS Score Reports will not be considered valid or accepted instead of an official score report.

-The minimum required score for the TOEFL is 104 overall, with 4 sub scores of 26 each.
+The minimum required score for the TOEFL is 104 overall, with four sub scores of 26 each.
 Minimum required scores in the IELTS are an overall score of 7, with sub scores of 7 each.
-Applicants with scores below the minimum threshold will not be considered for admission at the Divinity School.
+Applicants with scores below the minimum threshold will not be considered for admission to the Divinity School.

 Further information is available on Graduate Admissions’ website: https://grad.uchicago.edu/admissions/apply/english-language-requirements/frequently-asked-questions/